killercoda/scenario-examples/basic-data-modeling/step1.md

 `use key_example;`{{execute}}

-A Table is how Scylla stores data and can be thought of as a set of rows and columns.
+A Table is how ScyllaDB stores data and can be thought of as a set of rows and columns.
 Next, create a simple table with the  pet_chip_id column as the primary key:

 `CREATE TABLE heartrate_v1 (